Jeum1331/Ethical-Hacking/Hacking-Wifi-Passwords.md

 <h2>Summary of How the Devices and Technologies Will Accomplish This Goal</h2>

 <p>
-With the <strong>Flipper Zero</strong>, I started by scanning nearby access points to determine the network was targeting.
+With the <strong>Flipper Zero</strong>, I started by scanning nearby access points to determine the network I was going to target.
 After establishing the network, I proceeded to sniff (the process of monitoring and capturing data packets that pass through a network) with the option of <strong>PMKID</strong> (Pairwise Master Key Identifier) and proceed with an <strong>Active-Forced Deauth attack</strong>, which disconnects the devices connected to the targeted network.
 </p>

 <p>